ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 ≥ 1004

-Non-consortium partners will only be eligible for funding through invoicing for services rendered (with the funds remaining under the management of the lead partner’s research unit).
+Partners outside the consortium will be eligible for funding only through invoicing for services rendered (with the funds continuing to be managed by the lead partner’s research unit).

 Calendar